-Reality Check: Are 15,000 transgender people serving in the US military? - BBC News
+How many transgender people are serving in the US military?

 A more recent study was carried out by the Rand Corporation in 2016.

-This research was commissioned by the US Department of Defense to help estimate the cost implications of allowing transgender individuals to serve openly, such as, for example, additional medical costs.
+This research was commissioned by the US Department of Defense to help estimate the cost implications of allowing transgender individuals to serve openly, such as, for example, additional medical costs and its findings have been quoted in recent US government reports.

+The report concludes that in 2016 there were a maximum of 10,790 transgender people serving in the US military and the reserves.

+But the report also gives a wide possible range, with 2,150 as the minimum figure.

-The researchers looked at all the available sources (including the UCLA study) to create an estimate.
+To reach their conclusions, the researchers looked at all the available sources (including the UCLA study).

-But they faced a number of problems.
+But they say they faced a number of problems in compiling the data.

 Significantly, there were no official or scientific studies that gave an estimate of the number of transgender individuals in the country as a whole.